googleapis/testing-infra-docker/java/README.md

 # Java Docker Images

-This repository contains the Docker images for running Java tests for the Google API toolchains.
+This directory contains the Docker images for running Java tests for the Google API toolchains.
 The primary use case for this images is to run tests on Kokoro via Trampoline.